Kate Micucci: Career

 From 2009 to October 2011, she performed "Playin' with Micucci" on the third Monday of the month at The Steve Allen Theater in Hollywood, California.
 In the act, she presented "songs and stories in [a] musical variety show."
 Micucci said the title was the only dirty aspect of the show.
 She frequently performed (as "Oates") with Lindhome (as "Garfunkel") in "An Evening with Garfunkel and Oates" at the Upright Citizens Brigade Theater in Los Angeles.
 She performed with William H. Macy on the ukulele to promote the DVD release of the film Bart Got a Room.
 The video has been circulated around the Internet on sites such as YouTube and The Huffington Post.

 In February 2011, Micucci appeared briefly in a Progressive Insurance ad as a waitress.
 She has voiced a character on Pendleton Ward's animated series Adventure Time, and as the character of Julie Kane on the Disney XD animated series Motorcity.
 She voiced the recurring character Sadie Miller on the Cartoon Network animated series Steven Universe.
 In July 2012, Kate appeared in Written by a Kid's production Scary Smash, a Geek and Sundry creation that was executive produced by Kim Evey, Felicia Day, and Sheri Byrant.

 In January 2013, Micucci's casting was announced for a recurring role on The Big Bang Theory as "a potential love interest for ...
 Raj."
 Her character, the painfully shy Lucy, first appeared on February 14, 2013.
 Micucci appeared as a guest judge on King of the Nerds.

-Since October 2015, Micucci has provided the voice of Velma Dinkley in various Scooby-Doo franchise projects, beginning with the animated television series Be Cool, Scooby-Doo!.
+Since October 2015, Micucci has provided the voice of Velma Dinkley in various Scooby-Doo franchise projects, beginning with the animated television series Be Cool, Scooby-Doo!

-In 2016, she co-starred in a season one episode of the Netflix comedy-drama series Easy, reprising her role for the series' second and third seasons.
+In 2016, she was the lead in a film for the first time in Unleashed and co-starred in a season one episode of the Netflix comedy-drama series Easy, reprising her role for the series' second and third seasons.
 Micucci voiced Webby Vanderquack in the 2017 reboot of DuckTales.